-The exposed seabed now towers proudly above earth’s crust in one of the most scenic destinations in Newfoundland: The Gros Morne National Park classed a UNESCO World Heritage Site!
+The exposed seabed now towers proudly above the earth’s crust in one of the most scenic destinations in Newfoundland: The Gros Morne National Park classed a UNESCO World Heritage Site!

-Because of its mantle rock composition, barely anything can grow and live on the Tablelands, leaving it a mysteriously rocky and barren with lots of juniper shrubs and red berries, birch, and I even saw drooping harebells!
+Because of its mantle rock composition, barely anything can grow and live on the Tablelands, leaving it mysteriously rocky and barren with lots of juniper shrubs and red berries, birch, and I even saw drooping harebells!
 You’ll notice the further you climb up the less vegetation there is.

 While exploring the Tablelands, you’ll also notice lots of Periodotite rock!
 We found a piece of dark green Periodotite among the earthy red rubble.

 Serpentine, which I learned via the Gros Morne phone application, is like Periodotite but metamorphized due to underground water and pressure.

 If you keep your eyes peeled, the Tablelands actually have so many secrets to tell!

 Apart from breathtaking panoramic vistas of the surrounding forested hills and mountains, the Tablelands offer scenic waterfall views!
 Yes, even waterfalls.